-This is the season when Harmattan creeps in, it might have set in late this year but it is here with its tell-tale signs of dust, cold weather, cracked skin and allergies.
+This is the season when Harmattan creeps in with its tell-tale signs of dust, cold weather, cracked skin and allergies.
 As a result of so much dust moving around, this season brings along cough, catarrh, and sore throat.

-The weather is very deceptive, this minute, it is very hot, the next minute, it is cold; or the sun is shining, yet there is a chill in the air.
+Harmattan can be very deceptive.
+This minute, it is very hot, the next minute, it is cold; or the sun is shining, yet there is a chill in the air.
 Parents need a lot of wisdom when it comes to taking care of their children during harmattan.

 Care of the body

 - Bathe them with warm water.
 This protects against direct cold, and many children seem to love it!
 You can also decide to put some Mentholatum or Vicks VapoRub on their chests and the soles of their feet at night to stay warm.